 14. Let the words of my mouth, and the meditation of my mind be acceptable in your sight, O Lord, my strength, and my redeemer.

-God tells us in his word, the bible, that using profanity is not acceptable.
+God tells us in his word, the Bible, that using profanity is not acceptable.
 That means it is wrong.
 If it’s wrong, it’s a sin.
 We all need to strive to obey God and be the best person we can possibly be.
 Christians especially should follow the teachings of God’s word and be a good example to others.
-We all need to study the Bible more so each of us can better understand what kind of people God wants us to be.
+We all need to study the Bible more so we can better understand what kind of people God wants us to be.
 It’s all there in his book, the Holy Bible.

 © 2014 Teddy Lynn – All Rights Reserved